Enforcing license compliance

 What happens if a package release in my catalog doesn’t comply with the approved license list?

 Although a package's license rarely changes, an already-approved release may no longer comply with the license standard if you make changes to your approved license list.
-In these cases, a task will be generated for the catalog manager to notify them about already-approved releases that violate this standard.
-For each license, the will be able to do one or more of the following:
+In these cases, a task will be generated for the catalog administrator or to notify them about already-approved releases that violate this standard.
+For each license, the catalog administrator will be able to do one or more of the following:

 - Approve the license being used by the already-approved releases

 - Deny the releases

 What happens when a newly requested package release doesn’t use an approved license?

-If a newly requested release uses a license that isn’t on the approved list and the license compliance standard is enabled, the catalog manager reviewing the request will see that there is a standard violation.
-The catalog manager can do any of the following:
+If a newly requested release uses a license that isn’t on the approved list and the license compliance standard is enabled, the catalog administrator reviewing the request will see that there is a standard violation.
+The catalog administrator can do any of the following: